 Mays completions in 2020 reflected a hard lockdown due to COVID.

 In terms of month on month the picture is somewhat static.

 Number of new Mortgages in Spain

 The number of new Mortgages in Spain registered at land registry totalled 35.222.
 This is 37.4% above same month of last year.
-The numbers are 10.4% up against Aprils figures and brings the year to date increases up to 6%.
+The numbers are 10.4% up against Aprils figures. bringing the year to date increases up to 6%.

-The average Spanish loan size dropped by 5.49% from last month but remained up against the same period for last year.
-Year to date however the average loan size is down 0.3%.
+The average Spanish loan size dropped by 5.49% from last month.
+However remained up against the same period for last year.
+Year to date the average loan size is down 0.3%.

-The impact on capital lent at 4.706.458 mk was an increase on April due to the increase in numbers of new loans.
-Total capital lent in Spain was 44.8% up on same month last year and year to date 5.68%.
+The impact on capital lent at 4.706.458 mk was an increase on April.
+This was due to the increase in numbers of new loans.
+Total capital lent in Spain was 44.8% up on same month last year, and year to date 5.68%.

-For yet another month the majority of new credit flowing into the Spanish market was made up of home loans.
-There was however a good increase in loans for other urban property suggesting the commercial market may finally be moving again.
-How long this lasts due to uncertainty still over COVIDs impact on the economy remains to be seen.
+The majority of new credit flowing into the Spanish market was made up of home loans.
+There was however a good increase in loans for other urban property.
+Suggesting the commercial market may finally be moving again.
+How long this lasts, due to uncertainty over COVIDs impact on the economy, remains to be seen.